eashanchawla/ML-Learn/Python/process/README.md

 6. **subprocess_ffmpeg_mic.py**: Advanced usage with ffmpeg to capture audio and use threading.Queue.

 Each file builds on the concepts of the previous ones, gradually introducing more complex subprocess operations.

+### Subprocess module

+When you run a subprocess using subprocess.run() or subprocess.Popen(), it creates an instance of the shell that knows what program ls refers to.
+This allows you to use the same
+command in your Python script and have it executed as if it were running directly on your system.

+Shell Environment

+The subprocess inherits the existing shell environment, which includes:

+ • Current working directory
+ • Command history
+ • Other settings

+This means that the subprocess can interact with the output of other commands without needing to create a new interpreter instance.

+Creating New Interpreter Instances

+When you use Popen(), it creates a new process that runs the specified command and captures its output.
+This is equivalent to running another Python script.

+Here's an example:

+ import subprocess

+ # Create two subprocesses: one running ls -l and another running python script
+ subprocess.run(["ls", "-l"], stdout=subprocess.PIPE)
+ subprocess.Popen(["python", "script.py"])

+In this case, both subprocesses will run independently of each other.
+The ls command in the first subprocess will execute as if it were running directly on your system, while the
+Python script in the second subprocess will be executed by a separate process.

+Key Takeaways

+ • Subprocesses create an instance of the shell that knows what program ls refers to.
+ • The subprocess inherits the existing shell environment.
+ • Creating new interpreter instances using Popen() is equivalent to running another Python script.